GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### SQL, Lisp, and Haskell are the only programming languages that I've seen where one spends more time thinking than typing.
+> ### Sometimes there is a silver bullet for boosting software engineering productivity.
+But you need to shoot the right person.
 >
-> ~ *Philip Greenspun*
+> ~ *Michael Stal*

 ---
 ## 🏎 Quick Facts